 The review, written by J. Scott Moody, chief economist of State Budget Solutions, estimates that a smoking cessation program for Medicaid recipients — one that used e-cigarettes — could have saved Medicaid roughly $48 billion in 2012.
 Fifty-one percent of Medicaid recipients are smokers, compared with 21 percent of the general population.

-Smoking has been linked to half of deaths caused by the 12 most common cancers, and together with secondhand smoke, causes 1,300 deaths every day.
+Smoking has been linked to half of the deaths caused by the 12 most common cancers, and together with secondhand smoke, causes 1,300 deaths every day.
 There are numerous health complications associated with smoking, including cancer, stroke, diabetes, respiratory disorders, and many more.
-If you thing smoking can solve pain related medical issues then you are wrong, you should check out pain management winter haven fl to get professional assistance.

 The annual cost in lost productivity in a smoking population also is very high.
 Among smokers, lost productivity due to smoke breaks and sick days totaled around $185 billion in 2005.